How to Become a Detective in the UK

 6. Deal with evidence in the case and its submissions.

-8. Command and supervise teams of police officers.
+8. Command and supervise teams of police and detectives.

 Salary and Facilities